 A workshop, “Rich Kid, Poor Kid Financial Management for Teens” conducted by the Hong Kong Institute of Certified Public Accountants, has been arranged for all S3 students to help them learn sound financial management practices.

-The HKCC Business Excellence Contest is an annual business competition organised by Hong Kong Community College of The Hong Kong Polytechnic University for Senior form business students.
-The theme for the competition this year is “Celebration of Corporate Anniversary”.
+The HKCC Business Excellence Contest is an annual business competition organized by the Hong Kong Community College of The Hong Kong Polytechnic University for Business students in local high schools.
+The theme for the competition was “Launching a Marketing Campaign through a Corporate Alliance”.

 Congratulations to all of them!